trilbymedia/grav-plugin-git-sync/README.md

 # Sponsored by

-This plugin could not have been realized without the sponsorship of [Hibbitts Design](http://www.hibbittsdesign.org/blog/) and the development of [Trilby Media](http://trilby.media).
+This plugin could not have been realized without the sponsorship of [HibbittsDesign.org](http://www.hibbittsdesign.org) and the development of [Trilby Media](http://trilby.media).